Senior living

 10. Personalize your new space after moving into senior living.

 Once you’re moved in, it’s time to personalize your space.
 Choose a few key items to hang up or display on day one.
-This will help make the space feel homey, even if not everything is unpacked.
+This will help make the space feel homey, even if most things are still unpacked.
 Set aside these homey items so that you have them on hand to set up right away.
 During the first week or two, you can continue to personalize the space as you unpack.

 11. Stay in close contact and teach your loved one technology.